drwpow/pow.rs-2017/src/pages/blog/was-html-a-mistake.md

 ---
-title: was HTML a mistake for the web?
+title: is it time to retire HTML?
 date: 2020-04-19
-updated: 2020-04-19
+updated: 2021-09-18
 description: |
   HTML was designed for basic text editing.
 How is it still holding up in a world where we’re building rich interactive experiences?
 tags: ['dev']